 Independence Blue Cross Blue Distinction Center

-Independence Blue Cross has named Bryn Mawr Hospital as a Blue Distinction Center in Knee and Hip Replacement, Cardiac Care, Maternity and Bariatric Surgery.
+Independence Blue Cross has named Bryn Mawr Hospital as a Blue Distinction Center in Knee and Hip Replacement, Maternity and Bariatric Surgery.
 The Blue Distinction Centers for Specialty Care® program is a national designation awarded by Blue Cross and Blue Shield companies to medical facilities that have demonstrated expertise in delivering quality specialty care—which expanded recently to include more robust quality measures focused on improved patient health and safety.